STM32-base/STM32-base.github.io/cheatsheets/makefile-options.md

 ## Compiler flags

-### GCC_FLAGS
+### CPPFLAGS and CXXFLAGS

-The `GCC_FLAGS` variable can be used to pass arguments to the `arm-none-eabi-gcc` call.
+The `CPPFLAGS` and `CXXFLAGS` variables can be used to pass arguments to the `arm-none-eabi-gcc` call.
 For more information on the default value of this variable, see the [`common.mk` file](https://github.com/STM32-base/STM32-base/blob/master/make/common.mk).

 ### SRC